On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 Important Update: Alan G. Isaac, "The ABM Template Models: A Reformulation with Reference Implementations"

 Journal of Artificial Societies and Social Simulation 14 (2) 5, March 2011.
 The author refines the Railsback et al. template models for agent-based modeling and offers new reference implementations.
 He also addresses some issues of design, flexiblility, and ease of use that are relevant to the choice of an agent-based modeling platform.

-The Computational Beauty of Nature (MIT Press, Cambridge, MA, 1998).
+by Gary William Flake, titled The Computational Beauty of Nature (MIT Press, Cambridge, MA, 1998 or latest edition).